BTV Chittagong: 1996–2016: Initial broadcasts

-Satellite era
+2016–present: Satellite era

 On 28 September 2016, BTV Chittagong began experimental broadcasts via satellite television on a four-hour basis.
 It was later extended to six hours on 31 December 2016.
 This transmission was also broadcast to 60 countries worldwide.
 BTV Chittagong also debuted on cable television.
-On 13 April 2019, BTV Chittagong began broadcasting for nine hours on a daily basis, and also commenced transmissions via the Bangabandhu-1 satellite on 1 July 2019.
+On 13 April 2019, BTV Chittagong began broadcasting for nine hours on a daily basis and also commenced transmissions via the Bangabandhu-1 satellite on 1 July 2019.
 Its broadcast time was later extended to twelve hours in December 2019.

 In September 2020, a 133.5 m tall tower of BTV Chittagong was built.
-Twelve satellite and cable channels and two terrestrial channels can be operated using the tower, and on 3 September, the transmissions of BTV Chittagong, BTV Dhaka, Sangsad Television, and BTV World were commenced using the tower.
+Twelve satellite and cable channels and two terrestrial channels can be operated using the tower, and on 3 September, the transmissions of BTV Chittagong, BTV Dhaka, Sangsad Television, and BTV World commenced using the tower.
 On 19 December 2020, BTV Chittagong began airing English-language news programming.

 On 10 January 2021, BTV Chittagong commenced transmissions for eighteen hours, which is identical to the broadcast timing of BTV Dhaka.
 In May 2021, BTV Chittagong was made available for streaming worldwide in the newly launched BTV app.
 On 17 June 2021, BTV Chittagong broadcast its first national debate.
 On 7 August 2021, the station broadcast live from its studios for the first time.
 On 19 December 2021, on its 25th anniversary, the station began broadcasting on a full day basis.

 On 29 January 2022, BTV Chittagong's former controller and program manager, Mahfuza Akhter, was appointed as BTV Chittagong's new general manager, replacing Nitai Kumar Bhattacharya.
 On the same day, a Bangabandhu Corner dedicated to the founding father of Bangladesh, Sheikh Mujibur Rahman, was inaugurated at the headquarters of BTV Chittagong.
 In observance of Eid al-Fitr 2022, the station broadcast the self-produced Anandamela.

 In May 2022, the Government of Bangladesh ordered the broadcast of BTV Chittagong, along with its sisters, in airports across the country.
+On 12 January 2023, Mahfuza Akhter resigned from her position and is succeeded by Nur Anwar Hossain Ranju.
+In September 2024, a month after the resignation of Sheikh Hasina, Nur Anwar Hossain was accused of alleged irregularities and corruption within the Chittagong station, as well as looting of money.

 Programming

-BTV Chittagong broadcasts local programming, and also programming dedicated to the indigenous peoples of the Chittagong Hill Tracts.
+BTV Chittagong broadcasts local programming, and also programming dedicated to the Indigenous peoples of the Chittagong Hill Tracts.
 Its programming line primarily consists of news, music, entertainment, and talk shows.
 It also plays an important role in promoting the culture of the Chittagong region and developing its tourism sector.
+BTV Chittagong also reserves one hour of its schedule to news programming from the main station in Dhaka.